-Agios Athanasios Pellas; a winter wonderland.
-Kaimaktsalan; a modern winter resort in Macedonia.
-Together they make a paradise for those sporty types who prefer cooler climes.
-Kaimaktsalan is one of the most up-to-date ski resorts in Greece, at an altitude of almost 2,500m.
-It is a luxury winter holiday destination suffused with style, high quality service and glorious mountain views.
-When you add in the important sights in the area, it’s easy to understand why this has quickly become a popular snow-capped locale.
-Whether you’re a ski aficionado, a foodie, an adrenaline junkie, or you simply want to be thrilled by the wild beauty of Macedonian nature, this place is for you.
+Together, Agios Athanasios and Mt Kaimaktsalan make a perfect mountain escape in northern Greece.
+Mt Kaimaktsalan is one of the leading ski resorts in Greece, at an altitude of almost 2,500m, made all the more special by the snow-capped peaks and glorious mountain views.
+When you add in the important cultural sights in the area, it’s easy to understand its popularity.
+So if you’re a snow skier, a foodie, an adventurer, or you simply want to be wowed by the wild beauty of Macedonian nature, this is the place is for you.

 What to do in Agios Athanasios